o-jasper/o-jasper-ethereum-scripts/view_n_serve/readme.md

   `(PUNISH request_signature view_checksum from_block)`
 * have a *chance* of getting a reward using the signed reward message.
   `(REDEEM request_signature view_checksum from_block)`

+Currently it is pretended that viewers give ready-to-go transactions during requesting and accepting.
+This might not be possible, we'd need to have a viewer-signed statement that the script then has to check.

 ## Attacks:
 * Not give out reward message &rightarrow; solved with punishment.